How does technology impact your health and well-being?

 Balance your way of life.
 Learn to live a life in the real world from time to time, away from the digital world.

-Do not let your life behind as the internet world changes and technology advances.
-Be a wise, human being on the driver seat.
+Do not let your life be left behind as the internet world changes and technology advances.
+Be a wise, human being in the driver’s seat.

 POINTS TO REMEMBER